Can You Drive Someone Else's Car Without Insurance?

 Do You Need Insurance to Drive Someone Else's Car: Bottom Line

-You can drive someone else's car without your own insurance if their policy includes permissive use and you have permission.
-Household members, regular users and excluded drivers face different rules that can void coverage.
+You can drive someone else's car without your own insurance as long as their policy includes permissive use and you have permission.
+Rules are different for household members, regular users and excluded drivers, and in some cases coverage can be voided.

 Driving Someone Else’s Car Without Insurance: FAQ